vi/websocat/README.md

 Note that `wss://` support is not enabled by default.
 Use `cargo build --release --features=ssl` to enable it.

+SSL on Android
+---

+websocat's `wss://` may fail on Android.
+As a workaround, download certificate bundle, for example, from https://curl.haxx.se/ca/cacert.pem and specify it explicitly:

+    SSL_CERT_FILE=cacert.pem /data/local/tmp/websocat wss://echo.websocket.org

 See also
 ---